Site icon Circuit Ideas for You

 IC5551

-The output is linked to the phase voltage through a capacitor, which allows the high frequency signal to pass while blocking the lower frequency mains.
+The output is connected to the phase voltage through a capacitor which allows the high frequency signal to pass while blocking the lower frequency mains.

-The transmitter can be powered by a battery AC/DC adapter, or a simple supply utilizing capacitor reactance to reduce voltage.
+The transmitter is powered by a battery AC/DC adapter or a simple supply using capacitor reactance to reduce voltage.

-Control is achieved by either switching the power supply or applying a logical 1 to the 4th pin of the IC 555 determining when the transmitter is active.
+Depending on when the transmitter is active control can be achieved by either flipping the power supply or by applying a logical 1 to the IC 555s fourth pin.

 Formulas:

-Transmitter circuit for the 555 IC astable circuit with the following component values:
+Transmitter circuit for the 555 IC astable circuit are calculated below::

 We can calculate the following: